Marshall Fine is a noted film critic, journalist, filmmaker and author.

 Fine is a Twin Cities’ native, whose family moved to St. Louis Park from Richfield when he was 13, to the relatively new development, Westwood Hills, where they lived at 8109 W. 18th St. He entered Westwood Jr. High in the middle of 8th grade, and graduated from St. Louis Park High School in 1968.
 At Park High he worked on the Echo for two years.

-While a freshman at the University of Minnesota in 1969, he began writing reviews of rock concerts and albums for the Minneapolis Star in 1969.
+While a freshman at the University of Minnesota in 1968, he began writing reviews of rock concerts and albums for the Minneapolis Star.
 He continued to write for the Star all the way through college, while also working as a reporter, critic and columnist for the Minnesota Daily.
 He graduated from the University in 1973.

 Marshall is general manager and four-time former chairman of the New York Film Critics Circle.
 He has been a juror at the Tribeca and Hamptons Film Festivals and has covered film festivals in Dubai, Marrakesh, Toronto, Montreal and Karlovy Vary, Czech Republic, as well as American festivals.